luckypoem/moesocks/README.md

 -------
 * [shadowsocks] greatly inspired MoeSocks.
-  Shadowsocks introduced a ground breaking design and implementation in combating Internet censorship in China.
+  Shadowsocks introduced a ground breaking design and implementation in bypassing Internet censorship in China.
 What's unique about it is that instead of relying on a persistent TCP connection to transmit all data, it uses the design of a socks proxy, which start a new connection for every request, but without using a protocol header.
 Key exchange is done complete offline, prior